willyvaessen/100DaysofCode/README.md

 of the freeCodeCamp certification projects today: a Tribute Page.
 Not only does that help me work towards the certification, it can also help me get my "About me" page set up.

+## 4 September 2023

+I'll be building a city skyline on freeCodeCamp today, to learn more about CSS variables.